 Without insurance, the birth control shot usually costs around $60 each, making it $240 a year (since you need a new one every three months).
 If you don't have insurance, Planned Parenthood offers programs to make the shot (and other birth control options) affordable.
 With insurance, however, the shot may be low cost or even free.
 Check with your insurance provider to find out what they cover.
 When planning financially for your shot, remember to also factor in the cost of doctor's visits.

-Who shouldn’t get the shot?
+Is there anyone who shouldn’t get the birth control shot?

 Depo-Provera may not be an option for you if you have: